 - Being fully integrated with other Google services, Keep users have the option to use their notes in services like Google Docs and Gmail.

 - Another thing that makes Keep one of the best note-taking apps for Android is that unlike other apps, Keep users can simply select people from their contacts to share their notes with.

-- Google Keep’s ability to set location-based and time-based alerts enable its users to use the app as a reminder app as well.
+- Google Keep’s ability to set location-based and time-based alerts enables its users to use the app as a reminder app as well.

-- One of Google Keep’s coolest features is its ability to grab text from images and convert it into searchable and editable content.
+- One of Google Keep’s coolest features is its ability to grab text from images and convert them into searchable and editable content.

 - Google Keep also allows its users to dictate the notes and the app automatically converts everything into an editable and searchable note.

 - Another great thing about Keep is that its search feature allows users to search by type (checklist, reminder, etc).
 Moreover, users can also search based on the card color.

 This is where Google Keep impresses even more.
 Google offers such a feature-filled app free of charge.
 There is no premium version of the app; everything is available in the free version.